What are dental implants?

 I am interested in a dental implant – what do I do next?

-We advise patients to come in for a free consultation to see if you are suitable for dental implants.
+We advise patients to book in for a consultation with our implant specialists.
 There are situations when dental implants are not suitable, and alternative treatments such as dentures or bridges are better options.
 A written quotation on approximate treatment costs and treatment time will be given, as well as payment options including interest free finance.

 The Chequers Dental Practice Wiltshire Referral and Implant Centre